<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 Warehouse storage and distribution is a major area of concern when it comes to GMPs.
 Since most pharmaceuticals and industrial chemicals are shipped all over the world in bulk, most of them spend significant time in storage and in transit.

 If the temperatures and humidity of the storage warehouse are not kept in check, they could tamper with the chemical balance of the stored goods.
 The chemical changes are often difficult to spot and could create a danger, especially with the goods meant for human consumption.
+Therefore, before a warehouse is deemed safe enough to store temperature and humidity sensitive products, it needs to undergo mapping of its humidity and temperature profiles.
+This guide aims to show how you can keep your warehouse GMP compliant when it comes to temperature monitoring.

-1. Make a Validation Master Plan
+1. Develop a Validation Master Plan (VMP)

 Figuring out storage areas that are prone to temperature changes is the next step.
 You need to find out which areas have fluctuating temperature based on the time of day, proximity to entrances or exits and ventilation.
 The temperature also affects relative humidity, so it is worth paying attention to as well.

 Once you have identified these areas, you will document them and pay extra attention to them during the mapping study.
 This will be important for the very next step in creating a GMP warehouse.
+Good Manufacturing Practices help protect consumers from receiving harmful or defective products – bad practices could be lethal when it comes to pharmaceuticals.

-There is no simple formula for this.
 How many sensors you will need and where you will put them to adequately map out the warehouse will be dependent on several factors.
 The risk areas for example: You may need to have more sensors in these areas to accurately monitor the fluctuations in terms of how large they are and how frequent they are.

+You may also need to take into account the cost-effectiveness of the endeavor.
+Too many temperature sensors will only leave you recording the same data values on different devices.
+Sensors should be placed uniformly in all three dimensions of the area you are testing.
 This means that they will need to be put left to right, front to back and top to bottom.
 Any place where a control sensor exists or where you suspect either a cool or warm area needs to have additional sensors.

 The next crucial step in establishing a GMP warehouse is to ensure you use the best available equipment for mapping.
 With the advanced technology available today, most of this mapping equipment comes with accompanying software that will help set it up and download data.